Godsmith/trainfinity3/README.md

 - expand building area
 - different prices and production rate for different goods
 - cities consume only OTHER cities' mail
-- optimization: when a train waits for another train, it should not say "Cannot find route", and it should subscribe to the rail being cleared
 - refactoring: fix so that Game does not use so many internal methods and properties on train and wagon
 - help menu showing the controls